 But as Jesus says today, instead of worrying about who is a real Christian and who is not, we should make sure that we ourselves are leading lives worthy of our calling as disciples (see Ephesians 1:4).

 Does the advice we give, or the example of our actions, give scandal—causing others to doubt or lose faith?
 Do we do what we do with mixed motives instead of seeking only the Father’s will?
-Are we living, as this Sunday’s Epistle warns, for our own luxury and pleasure, and neglecting our neighbors?
+Are we living, as this Sunday’s Epistle warns, for our own luxury and pleasure while neglecting our neighbors?

 We need to keep meditating on His Law, as we sing in today’s Psalm.
 We need to pray for the grace to detect our failings and to overcome them.